 A donation of £10.00 will help buy good quality wool and needlework tools for the craft houses to teach young people much needed skills in the local community where there are limited job opportunities.

-£40.00 will contribute towards employing a local teacher at one of EBF's three craft centres which provide life-changing skills and training to local young men and women.
+£40.00 will contribute towards employing a local teacher at one of EBF's craft centres which provide life-changing skills and training to local young men and women.

 £100 will fund staff for a new study centre in Asni, providing a quiet place for pupils to learn and revise in-between lessons.